 Paul H. Robinson Observatory in Glen Gardner

 They appear to be open for public viewing Saturday evenings and Sunday afternoons through late October.
-They are limit the number of people inside the observatory to 12 at any given time Saturday evenings or Sunday afternoon.
-For more information give them a call.
+For more information please visit their website or give them a call.
 The phone number for the Paul H. Robinson Observatory is 908-638-8500.

 Peyton Observatory in Princeton

 Learn more about the Peyton Observatory on their website.

 Pirates, sunken treasures, and adventures… who can resist?
 Talk like a Pirate Day may have passed, but there’s still some time to have a pirate adventure with your kids.
 Jersey Shore Pirates Pirate Adventures continue on weekends through October.

 Bring your young pirates aboard the Sea Gypsy for a swashbuckling Pirate Adventure on the Metedeconk River.
 To maintain safety and social distancing they are limiting capacity for the cruises.
 Call (732) 899-6100 to learn more.

 Keep checking in with this post for new ideas.
 Every time I think I’ve listed all of the possible outdoor New Jersey fall activities, I think of a few more.
 I know this list will keep growing.